MultiPoolMiner/MultiPoolMiner/README.txt

 -region [Europe/US/Asia]
 	Choose your region or the region closest to you.

--poolname [ahashpool, ahashpoolcoins, blazepool, blockmasters, blockmasterscoins, hashrefinery, miningpoolhub, miningpoolhubcoins, nicehash, yiimp, zergpool, ZergPoolCoins, zpool]
+-poolname [ahashpool, ahashpoolcoins, blazepool, blockmasters, blockmasterscoins, hashrefinery, miningpoolhub, miningpoolhubcoins, nicehash, yiimp, zergpool, zergpoolcoins, zpool]
 	The following pools are currently supported (in alphabetical order):

     ## AHashPool / AHashPoolCoins